NtekShadow/nft-stealer/README.md

 This executable lets you download all collections from https://opensea.io.

 ## Usage
-Download the executable and Start it. (you can get it from releases: https://github.com/NtekShadow/nft-stealer/releases
+Download the executable and Start it. (you can get it from releases: https://github.com/NtekShadow/nft-stealer/releases) Alternatively you can run the pthon script directly.

 A command Promt will pop up and ask you to enter an option and the target collection: